Godless Speech Destroys but Knowledge Rescues

 The speech of the godless destroys, but the knowledge of the righteous brings deliverance.

-9 With his mouth the godless man destroys his neighbor, but the righteous will be delivered through knowledge.
+9 With his mouth the ungodly man destroys his neighbor, but through knowledge the righteous are rescued.

 The speech of the godless destroys, but the knowledge of the righteous brings deliverance.